 - Live concerts, dancing, street food, big weekend energy

-- Great for travelers who want culture + nightlife in one trip
+- Perfect for travelers who want local culture without needing Carnival-level crowds

 Where to stay